kube-bind/kube-bind/docs/content/usage/integrations/crossplane.md

   ready: true
 ```

-You should see your MySQL instance created in the provider cluster and a secret with connection details, once Crossplane finish up provisioning of the database.
+You should see your MySQL instance created in the provider cluster and a secret with connection details, once Crossplane finishes provisioning of the database.

 Observe that the requested secret with connection details for user is synced to consumer cluster.